Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation & Common Problems

 Watering

-Water Whorled Plectranthus liberally during the growing season and allow the top 2 inches of soil to dry out between waterings to keep the soil moderately moist.
+Do not water on a schedule: Water Whorled Plectranthus liberally in spring and summer and allow the top 2 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting, yellowing, drooping and leaf loss.

-Decrease watering for Swedish Ivy during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in fall and winter to maintain the soil slightly moist as growth is minimal at this time.
+However, do not allow the soil to dry out completely as underwatering can result in wilting, drooping, yellowing and leaf drop.

-Avoid soggy soil as it can lead to root-rot which can result in the death of the plant.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy (too wet) to avoid rotting.
+Avoid soggy soil as it can lead to root-rot and eventual death of the plant.
+Therefore, use a pot that has a drainage hole and well-draining soil.

-The best temperature for Whorled Plectranthus is an average warmth of 16-280C.
-Keep it away from drafts to prevent sudden changes in temperature as it can lead to leaf drop and reduced growth.
+Whorled Plectranthus prefers a warmth of 16-280C.
+Keep it away from sources of drafts to prevent sudden changes in temperature which can lead to stunted growth, wilting, yellowing and leaf drop.

 Potting Soil